Resources

 Problems to Possibilities Canvas

 A two-part framework for systems thinking.
 Part 1 develops a systems map to reframe problems into patterns.
 Part 2 creates space for brainstorming solutions toward an optimistic new state.
 Ideal for workshops and design processes.
+See how we use similar approaches in our systems mapping work.

 Download PDF